 Christ said to St. Francis of Assisi, "Go, rebuild my Church which, as you see, is falling into ruin."
 From that moment over 800 years ago to the present day, this has been the mission of the Order of Friars Minor, commonly known as "Franciscans" after the name of their founder, St. Francis.
 The Order includes many thousands of men and women who take the vows of religious life and many more Christian faithful who belong to the Secular Franciscan Order.
 The center of their life is to live as St. Francis, bringing aid to those who most need help.
-The history and heritage of Quincy University began and continues as part of the story of the Franciscan Order, and specifically of the Sacred Heart Province of the Order.
+The history and heritage of Quincy University began and continues as part of the story of the Franciscan Order.